SWE574-Nerds/wiki-eureka/Ece-Ada.md

 * Download GraphDB and familiarize
 * Prepare Requirement Elicitation Questions based on research and resources provided.
 * Brainstorm ways to acquire data for the project.
 * Created issues to discuss planning and project management methodology.

+# Week 2
+* Created requirements for the project.
+* Research and familiarize DJANGO v1.11 and Bootstrap
+* Reviewed the candidate mock-up designs.